DrFarrukh/ASL-classification-C/README.md

 [MIT License](LICENSE)

 ## Acknowledgments

-- Real-time terminal GUI and ASCII display modes designed for compatibility with Jetson Nano and Docker environments.
-- Thanks to the NVIDIA Jetson community and open-source contributors for guidance on hardware access in containers.

 - This project uses the PyTorch deep learning framework
 - The MPU6050 sensor interface is based on the I2C protocol